fbpx

 In conclusion,

-Now, what are your thoughts on this article?
-I’d love to hear your thoughts in the comments section below.
+Now, what do you think of this article?
+I’d appreciate hearing your thoughts in the comments section below.

 Copyright 2004, Skye Thomas, Tomorrow’s Edge